My Homelab Setup – Software and Hardware I use

 Poweredge T440

 Whenever I order a server, even for a home lab, I ensure it can be managed remotely.
 I have used IDrac, HP ILO, and Supermicro IPMI.
 They are all great features that allow me to manage my servers remotely.
 Idrac is my favorite because it supports HTML5.
 HP ILO and Supermicro IPMI are also great, but Idrac is the best.
-It costs some extra money, but it is worth the price.
+It costs a bit extra, but it is worth the price.

 Software: